Self-Realization Fellowship Lake Shrine: History

 The site of the present day Lake Shrine was once part of a 460 acre parcel of land in the Santa Ynez Canyon, called Bison Ranch.
 After an initial daily lease arrangement, it was purchased by the silent film producer and director Thomas H. Ince in 1912 to serve as his studio that was developed into an expansive network of sets.
 Originally known as the Miller 101 Bison Ranch studio, it was subsequently named Inceville, and then Triangle Ranch.
 After Ince founded his new Triangle/Ince Studios in Culver City in 1915, the site was taken over the following year by director William S. Hart and eventually renamed Hartville.
 On January 16, 1916, a fire broke out at the Inceville studio; portentously, the first of numerous that eventually claimed all of the timber frame buildings onsite.
 In 1920, Hart sold the property to the Robertson-Cole Pictures Corporation when it was renamed as R.C.
 Ranch, and where filming continued until a blaze destroyed all of the remaining structures (except for an old church that was made of stone) on July 4, 1922.

-For a period of time hence, the property was utilized as a sand, rock, and gravel quarry before it was later purchased by Los Angeles real-estate magnate Alphonzo Bell, Sr. In 1927, the surrounding hillsides were hydraulically graded to fill the canyon, with the intention to completely level it for future development.
+For a period of time hence, the property was used as a sand, rock, and gravel quarry before it was later purchased by Los Angeles real-estate magnate Alphonzo Bell Sr. In 1927, the surrounding hillsides were hydraulically graded to fill the canyon, with the intention to completely level it for future development.
 However, the earth-moving project was never completed, which left a large basin in an unleveled portion of the canyon that subsequently filled to a depth of 20 ft with water from four (hot and cold) springs within the vicinity.
-The 2.5 acre became known as Lake Santa Ynez; the only natural spring-fed lake within the City of Los Angeles.
+The 2.5 acre became known as Lake Santa Ynez; the only spring-fed lake within the City of Los Angeles.

 The property remained undeveloped for more than a decade, when the lake was used as a local swimming hole and cattails and reeds grew to screen most of it from view.
 Although much of the local citizenry considered the area to be valueless swampland, the property was nevertheless purchased by H. Everett "Big Mac" McElroy (the assistant superintendent of construction at 20th Century Studio) in 1940, when it was again used as a film set.
 McElroy later reflected on his initial vision of his purchase: